Optimal Support for Distressed Subsidiaries -- a Systemic Risk Perspective: Introduction

 \section{Introduction}

-At first, financial risk was managed at an individual firm level, and has been considered on a bilateral basis.
+Financial risk management used to be focused on an individual firm, and on a bilateral basis.
 However, after the financial crisis of 2007-2009, we have gained the understanding that this risk can spread akin to a virus through the entire banking system.
 And similar to a virus, the risk increases the more nodes succumb to the shock.
 This phenomenon is known as systemic risk -- the risk that a (small) shock that hits the system spreads throughout the system to a degree that it endangers the entire system.
 This spread is also referred to as financial contagion.
 There are two distinct ways for this risk to spread -- through local connections (for example when one bank cannot honor its obligations to another), and through global connection (for example when asset prices are impacted, as a result of liquidations).
 This paper will focus on the contagion spread through local connections.

-One of the first papers on the spread of contagion through local connections is \cite{EN01}; which finds a clearing equilibrium payment in a network of banks connected by liabilities.
+One of the first papers on the spread of contagion through local connections is \cite{EN01}.
+In this paper the authors show existence of a clearing equilibrium payment vector in a network of banks connected by liabilities.
 Numerous generalizations and follow up studies include e.g., \cite{ACP14,HK15,BEST04,ELS13,U11,G11,BBCH17}.
-Generalizations such as fire sales and bankruptcy costs have been considered in \cite{E07,RV13,EGJ14,GY14,AW_15,CCY16, E07,EGJ14,AW_15,GHM12,CFS05,NYYA07,arinaminpathy2012size,AFM13,CLY14,AW_15,AFM16,bichuch2019optimization,bichuch2022repo}).
-We also refer to, e.g., \cite{AW_15,Staum,H16} for additional review of this literature.
+Generalizations such as fire sales and bankruptcy costs have been considered in \cite{E07,RV13,EGJ14,GY14,AW_15,CCY16, E07,EGJ14,AW_15,GHM12,CFS05,NYYA07,arinaminpathy2012size,AFM13,CLY14,AW_15,AFM16,bichuch2019optimization,bichuch2022repo,bichuch2020systemic}).
+We also refer to, e.g., \cite{AW_15,Staum,H16} for additional reviews of this literature.